David Knutson

 David L. Knutson (born November 24, 1959) is an American politician and judge in the state of Minnesota.

 Knutson graduated from Burnsville High School in Burnsville, Minnesota.
 Knutson graduated from St. Olaf College and from William Mitchell College of Law.
 He lives in Burnsville, Minnesota with his wife and family and practiced law in Burnsville.
-He served in the Minnesota State Senate from 1993 to 2004 and was a Republican.
+He served in the Minnesota Senate from 1993 to 2004 and was a Republican.
 Knutson served as a Minnesota District Court judge from 2004 to the present time.
 His father Howard A. Knutson also served in the Minnesota Legislature.